Businesses and wealthy people ‘handed £36bn tax cuts under Rishi Sunak’

 Other controversial and expensive tax policies included a 5p cut in fuel duty, which followed two years of freezes.
 That cost the Treasury £4.5bn but made little impact in the face of record-high fuel prices.

-Tom Peters, head of advocacy at tax Justice UK, explained: “Fuel duty cuts disproportionately help wealthier households who are more likely to have a car and to drive more miles.
+Tom Peters, head of advocacy at Tax Justice UK, explained: “Fuel duty cuts disproportionately help wealthier households who are more likely to have a car and to drive more miles.

 “You could also argue that it adds to inflation because people will drive more than they would have done if duty hadn’t been cut.”